 Takashi Miike has been going a little soft the last few years and it makes me a sad.
-As far as I can remember the last really great violent thing he did was GOZU and that was in 2003!
-Yea, I know he did IZO, ONE MISSED CALL and segments of THREE...EXTREMES and "Masters of Horror" and all of that was good, but they didn't explode my brain out the back of my head like his earlier films (THE HAPPINESS OF THE KATAKURIS, VISITOR Q and DEAD OR ALIVE) did.
+As far as I can remember the last really great thing he did was GOZU and that was in 2003!
+Yea, I know he did IZO, ONE MISSED CALL and segments of THREE...EXTREMES and "Masters of Horror" but none of that exploded my brain out the back of my head like his earlier films (THE HAPPINESS OF THE KATAKURIS, VISITOR Q and DEAD OR ALIVE) did.
 CROWS ZERO doesn't put an end to the weak streak.

 To be honest I think this film is actually geared towards towards teenage girls.
 I could be wrong, but the entire cast is made up of pretty boys who alternate between standing around looking thoughtful/sensitive then two seconds later punching each other in the rain.